 Ring in the New YearBack to Top of List

-The Grand Rapids Griffins hockey team hosts their 24th annual New Year’s Eve Celebration Dec.
-31. Watch them play the Milwaukee Admirals, followed by fireworks and a public open skate at Van Andel Arena.
+The Grand Rapids Griffins hockey team hosts their annual New Year’s Eve Celebration featuring post-game fireworks and open skate.
+Dec.
+31.